 Data and information about U.S. private companies and private investors plus larger funding deals and archived profiles for select private international companies.
 In addition to financials, funding rounds, valuations, and competitors for private companies, contains private investor profiles, and private equity, merger and acquisition, and venture capital funding deals.

 To use this database, you must create a PrivCo account using your Drexel email address.
 Each user may download 250 records per month.
 Keywords: acquisition, company, equity, funding, investor, merger, private, venture capital

 Provides access to sources of local, regional, national, and international news, general insight, selected financial information and profiles for publicly traded U.S. and international companies, industry reports, quotes for financial instruments, and stock market data.
 News content types include: newspapers, magazines, media transcripts, wire services, transcripts, images, blogs, and websites.

 A Free Library card is available at no cost to anyone who lives, works, pays taxes, or goes to school in the City of Philadelphia.
 In addition, anyone who lives in the state of Pennsylvania can obtain a Free Library card without charge.

 Out-of-state residents can obtain a card by paying an annual fee of $50.00.

 In-Person Reciprocal Borrowing

-To establish in-person borrowing privileges at either University of Pennsylvania Libraries or any participating PALCI On-Site Borrowing Libraries, you must first obtain a Reciprocal Borrowing Letter from the circulation desk at any Drexel University Libraries location.
+To establish in-person borrowing privileges at either University of Pennsylvania Libraries or participating PALCI On-Site Borrowing Libraries, you must first obtain a Reciprocal Borrowing Letter from the circulation desk at any Drexel University Libraries location.
 This letter should be presented, along with your current university ID card, to circulation desk staff at the library from which you would like to borrow materials.